PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 12:38:50
+Last updated: 2024-04-08 12:39:24
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson